utsab818/utsab818/README.md

 - I am always free to collaborate and learn from others

-- I have little knowledge on linux, docker, jenkins, kubernetes, buildah, podman, golang, bash-scripting, ansible, terraform, aws, azure, git, github and other Devops Services.
+- I have little knowledge on linux, docker, jenkins, kubernetes, buildah, podman, golang, bash-scripting, ansible, terraform, aws, azure, git, github and other Devops tools.

 ###ExtraActivities:
 - I have good knowledge on guitar and music theory.